aulasoftwarelibre/workshop-telegram-bots-with-ai-docs/docs/chatbot/basic.md

 # Basic Chatbot with AI

-In this chapter, we will explore how to integrate an AI model into a basic chatbot.
+In this chapter, we will integrate AI-powered responses into a basic chatbot.
+The chatbot uses an AI model to generate replies based on user input.

 ## AI-Powered Responses

-The main functionality of this chatbot is to use an AI model to generate responses based on user input.
-This is done using the `generateText` function, which takes a prompt (the user's message) and a system instruction to guide the AI's behavior.
+The chatbot relies on the `generateText` from Vercel SDK AI function to produce intelligent responses.
+This function takes two key inputs: the user’s message (prompt) and system instructions that define the AI’s role.

 ### Understanding the Code